GoogleCloudPlatform/gce-automated-ad-join/ad-joining/README.md

 * `FUNCTION_IDENTITY`: (required) Email address of the app's service account.
 * `LOGGING_LEVEL` (optional): Logging level for log messages.
 See [Logging Levels](https://docs.python.org/3/library/logging.html#levels) for acceptable values.
 The default logging level is set to INFO.

-If you want to use LDAPS to communicate with Active Directory you will need to pass the following environment variables.
-[Refer to the Managed Microsoft AD documentation for information on how to enable LDAPS](https://cloud.google.com/managed-microsoft-ad/docs/how-to-use-ldaps).
+If you want to use LDAPS to communicate with Active Directory you will need to pass the following environment variables:

 * `USE_LDAPS`: If set to `true` TLS secured LDAP on port 689 will be used when communicating with Active Directory.
 Defaults to `false`. __Note:__ When using LDAPS and a private Certification Authority make sure the CA public certificate is uploaded to Secret Manager and the `SM_NAME_CACERT` and `SM_VERSION_CACERT` options are set accordingly.
 * `SM_NAME_CACERT` (optional see `SM_PROJECT_CACERT`): Name of the secret which holds the certificate trust chain for the Certification Authority in Secret Manager.
 * `SM_VERSION_CACERT` (optional see `SM_PROJECT_CACERT`): Version of the secret which holds the certificate trust chain for the Certification Authority in Secret Manager.
 Defaults to `latest`.

+If you are using Google Microsoft Managed AD, [follow the steps in the documentation to enable LDAPS](https://cloud.google.com/managed-microsoft-ad/docs/how-to-use-ldaps).

 If you run the app locally, you will need to pass the following, additional environment variables to simulate a Cloud Run environment: